-For menu items, the contract between the government and the various restaurant associations ("Contrat d’Avenir de la restauration", the "contract of the future of the restaurant industry") requires the savings of 11.8% (see note for calculation) to be passed through to the customer on at least seven of the following ten menu items: appetizer, hot dish (meat or fish), daily special, dessert, combo "appetizer + dish", combo "dish + dessert", juice or soda, mineral water, coffee, tea.
-Presumably, the tax decrease on other items, should the restaurant choose not to pass on the savings, will simply help the owners' bottom line and thus have a positive effect on the employment in the industry.
+For menu items, the contract between the government and the various restaurant associations ("Contrat d'Avenir de la restauration" or the "contract of the future of the restaurant industry") requires the savings of 11.8% (see note for calculation) to be passed through to the customer on at least seven of the following ten menu items: appetizer, hot dish (meat or fish), daily special, dessert, combo "appetizer + dish", combo "dish + dessert", juice or soda, mineral water, coffee, tea.
+Presumably, the tax decrease on other items, if the restaurant will choose not to pass on the savings, will simply help the owners' bottom line and thus have a positive effect on the employment in the industry.

 But let's not dwell on the political reasoning.
 To give you a rough idea of what it would mean to you, the tourist, in practical terms, a 20-euro "combo" meal with the savings passed through will become a 18.60-euro meal.

 Some of the famous Parisian restaurants announced their reductions immediately.
 Here are a few examples: